itsmarsss/snipe-chan/README.md

 9. Go into the config.yml file, and change "1234567890" next to "serverID" to the copied ID from Step 8
 10. If you want the bot to log deleted/edited messages then right click the channel, click [Copy ID]
 11. Go into the config.yml file, and change "1234567890" next to "snipeDeletedLogsID" or "snipeEditedLogsID" to the copied ID from Step 10
-12. Open command prompt/terminal and type `java -jar <drag the .jar file into the window>` and press enter
+12. Open command prompt/terminal and type `java -jar <drag the .jar file into the window OR paste .jar file path>` and press enter
 13. Follow the instructions given by the program
 14. If there are issues that you cannot solve, please create an issue at [[Issue]](https://github.com/itsmarsss/Snipe-Chan/issues)